dbca-wa/mpaviewer/inst/app/www/popups/fish.cti.md

-This indicator, commonly referred to as the Community Temperature Index (CTI), is a community weighted mean of the thermal affinity for each fish species recorded on a survey. <br>
+This indicator, commonly referred to as the Reef Fish Temperature Index (RFTI), is a community weighted mean of the thermal affinity for each fish species recorded on a survey. <br>
 <br>